samikshaButle/BE_NLP_Lab_72235159D-Samiksha-Butle__/Assignment1_Tokenization/README.md

 **Lemmatization:** Implemented using WordNet Lemmatizer.

 ## Conclusion
-Tokenization, stemming, and lemmatization are essential preprocessing techniques in NLP that help normalize text for further analysis.
+Tokenization, stemming, and lemmatization are essential preprocessing techniques in NLP that help normalize text for further analysis